Emomali Rahmon: Religious policy

 Rahmon is a Sunni Muslim and has frequently stressed his Muslim background even though his administration has suppressed public display of Islamic devotion.
-The government imposed bans on beards; attendance at mosque for women and children under 18; hajj for people under 40; studying in Islamic schools outside Tajikistan; the production, import or export of Islamic books without permission, implemented in 2017; using loudspeakers to broadcast the adhan; veils; madrassas; Islamist political parties; and Arabic-sounding names, implemented in 2016.
-Furthermore, mosques are heavily regulated, providing unofficial Islamic teaching can lead to up to 12 years of imprisonment, and an arduous process is required to obtain a permit to establish an Islamic organisation, publish an Islamic book, or go on pilgrimage to Mecca.
+The government imposed bans on beards, attendance at mosque for women and children under 18, hajj for people under 40, studying in Islamic schools outside Tajikistan, the production, import or export of Islamic books without permission, using loudspeakers to broadcast the adhan, veils, madrassas, Islamist political parties, and Arabic-sounding names.
+Furthermore, mosques are heavily regulated; providing unofficial Islamic teaching can lead to up to 12 years of imprisonment, and an arduous process is required to obtain a permit to establish an Islamic organisation, publish an Islamic book, or go on pilgrimage to Mecca.
 In January 2016, Rahmon performed an Umrah with a number of his children and senior members of his government.
 It was his fourth pilgrimage to Mecca.

 His reply to critics of the election standards of the 2006 Tajikistani presidential election was:

 "In Tajikistan, more than 99 percent of those residing here are Muslim.
 We have a completely different culture.
 You have to take that into account".